 Her relentless work bore fruit when she was offered a spot at Texas A&M College of Medicine, which she saw as a gift from God.
 “It was the perfect place for me!”
 Not only would she be able to return to her home state of Texas, but A&M had a thriving Catholic student center.
 “I knew it would be a good place to make the transition out of TAC; I wouldn’t feel like I was out in the cold.”
 She declined two alternative offers and committed to A&M, and was able to graduate from Thomas Aquinas College with peace of mind in 2011.
 She was well on her way to being the physician she had dreamed of becoming at age four.

 Of course, that way was neither short nor easy.
 Dr. Buskmiller graduated with her M.D. from Texas A&M in 2015, after which she decided to pursue advanced OB/GYN research during her residency.
-“I wanted to do anti-abortion and fertility research, because a lack of supporting research in those areas is still a weak point in the pro-life movement,” she says.
+“I wanted to do research on fertility awareness and high-risk pregnancy, because a lack of supporting research in those areas is still a weak point in the pro-life movement,” she says.
 This desire led her to an academic OB/GYN residency at Saint Louis University School of Medicine.

 But Dr. Buskmiller’s 2015 was more than a professionally eventful year: Not long after she graduated from medical school, she fully embraced a vocation to consecrated virginity.
 “I felt certain that I had a call to become a physician, so I looked for ways that this part of God’s call would fit with my desire to be consecrated to Him.
 I briefly looked into a few religious orders, but focused on consecrated virginity in my sophomore year at the College because I believed it was the way in which I was made to become a saint.”
 After six years of formation with the Diocese of Dallas, she was consecrated in June 2015.
 Spiritually invigorated with the confidence of at last living out her vocation, Dr. Buskmiller made her way to St. Louis to begin her residency.